daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 ```
 Wait for 1-2 minutes to fully complete the process.

+## Congratulations!!!!
-**You just completed the installation and congifration of an AWX instance.
-Congratulations!!!!**
+You just completed the installation and congifration of an AWX instance :)